Naitreey/notes-and-knowledge/cs/python/testing.rst

   * None.
 The side effect is cleared, fallback to ``return_value``.

-- spec. a list of strings or an existing object (a class or instance) that acts as the specification for the mock object.
+- ``spec=None``. a list of strings or an existing object (a class or instance) that acts as the specification for the mock object.
 If an object is passed, ``dir()`` is called to retrieve a list of strings.
 Unsupported magic attributes and methods are excluded.
 Accessing any attribute not in this list will raise an AttributeError.

   When spec is an object, the created mock's ``__class__`` is set to be the object's class or the object itself when it's a class.
 This makes mock object